-Using and managing colors is one of the common activities in creating an illustration.
-A color can be selected from the Color Panel, the Color Palette or palette bar (bottom of the document view), from the Color Variations panel or using the color selector pop-up or view (depending on the task).
+Colors can be selected from the Color Panel, the Color Palette panel, the palette bar (bottom of the document view), from the Color Variations panel or using the color selector popover or view (depending on the task).
 Colors are selected and stored using a Color Mode also known as a Color Space.
 The color mode determines what parameters are used to define a color and what kind of colors can be selected.
 The restriction of colors in a color mode is also called the color gamut.

 The most typical mode of selecting colors is to use the Color Panel.
 The color panel provides a color spectrum in a color space for visual color selection and also numeric color selection sliders.

-The Color Variations palette can be used to select variations of a color using various customizable color generator schemes.
+The Color Variations panel can be used to select variations of a color using customizable color generator schemes.

-The default color mode is RGB, and it is the most common color mode used on screen and web design.
+The default color mode is RGB, and it is the most common color mode used for screen and web design.
 The typical target display for modern vector art is web and screen, where the color gamut is determined by a calibrated monitor displaying RGB colors.
-In the RGB color mode, colors are specified by setting the Red, Green and Blue components.
+In the RGB color mode, colors are specified by setting the Red, Green and Blue component amounts.
 The RGB color space is also called an additive color space, as it represents the emitting of various light levels from none to a maximum level.
-That means that low levels of RGB values are dark (with zero being black), while high levels are light (with maximum being white).
+This means that low levels of RGB values are dark (with zero being black), while high levels are light (with maximum being white).

 The CMYK color mode is the preferred color space used in print.
 When reproducing colors on a (white) paper, various levels of Cyan, Magenta, Yellow and Black inks are applied in a carefully designed pattern (of small dots, called halftone).
 The visual mixture of these inks creates the colors in printing.
 The CMYK color space is a subtractive color space, as it is represented by the levels of absorbing / reflecting light.
 With no ink, a white paper will reflect all (well most) of the light reaching it.
 Applying some amount of cyan ink, will reflect the green and blue colors and starts to absorb the red color depending on the amount of cyan ink applied.
 In a similar way the magenta ink reflects red and blue and absorbs green, while the yellow reflects red and green and absorbs blue.